dapplo/Dapplo.ActiveDirectory/README.md

 # Dapplo.ActiveDirectory
 A library for easy Active Directory access

-Although it's not hard to access the Active Directory from .NET, sometimes a little bit of help is nice.
+Although it's not extremely hard to access the Active Directory from .NET, sometimes a little bit of help is nice.

 The idea behind this library is that you can build queries via a fluent API (some shortcuts available).
 And you don't need to understand all of the details of the Active Directory.